heymumford/Samstraumr/README.md

-<h1 align="center">E. C. Mumford</h1>
+# E. C. Mumford

-<p align="center"><i><small>Lifelong engineer and tinkerer</small></i></p>
+*Lifelong engineer and tinkerer*

-<h1 align="center">Samstraumr</h1>
+# Samstraumr

-<p align="center"><i><small>A blend of "Sam" – together, unified + "Straumr" – Old Norse for "stream" or "flow"</small></i></p>
+*A blend of "Sam" – together, unified + "Straumr" – Old Norse for "stream" or "flow"*

-<h2 align="center">A Living Blueprint for Self-Aware, Adaptable Code</h2>
+## A Living Blueprint for Self-Aware, Adaptable Code

 ---

-# What is Samstraumr?
+## What is Samstraumr?

 Samstraumr is a design framework that introduces **Tube-Based Development (TBD)**—a methodology where interconnected **tubes** process inputs and outputs, forming adaptive systems.
-Inspired by natural flows, each tube serves a unique purpose, operating at various abstraction levels, and can be combined to create complex, maintainable solutions rapidly.
+Inspired by natural flows, each tube serves a unique purpose, operating at various levels of abstraction, and can be combined to rapidly create complex, maintainable solutions.

+---

-# Why My Soul Sings Out That Samstraumr Matters
+## Why Samstraumr Matters to Me

-You are reading this as a result of me surviving decades of many thousands of lines of legacy code thinking, *there must be a better way*.
-This is my attempt at that way.
+After decades of navigating thousands of lines of legacy code, I often thought, *there must be a better way*.
+Samstraumr is my attempt at that better way.
 In traditional development, timelines and milestones often force engineers to prioritize speed over elegance, leading to complex, hard-to-maintain code.

 Samstraumr and TBD offer a practical framework to build maintainable code faster by:

 - **Promoting Modularity**: Breaking down systems into independent, reusable components.
 - **Enhancing Maintainability**: Simplifying updates and reducing technical debt.